Website and online store for the Galicia Jewish Museum: a modern platform for cultural institution

 Main assumptions

-The goal was complete digital transformation.
-We wanted to create a space that not only tells the story of the Museum’s mission but also serves as a powerful business tool.
-The key was to provide users with “Peace of Mind” during ticket purchases and donations, while giving Museum staff an intuitive content management tool that requires no coding knowledge.
+The existing website was a simple one, with sales elements hidden between subpages.
+The goal was a complete overhaul.
+We wanted to create a space that not only communicates the museum’s mission but also serves as an effective business tool.
+Providing users with a simple and seamless ticket purchasing and donation process was key.
+Museum staff would have access to an intuitive content management tool that required no coding knowledge.

 • 400+